nodejitsu/handbook/content/features/webhooks.md

 curl -u username https://webhooks.nodejitsu.com/1/status/username/changes?include_docs=auto
 ```

-This will create an HTTP keep alive connection that pushes the status to you in realtime every time someone invokes our API:
+This will create an HTTP keep alive connection that pushes the status to you in
+real-time every time someone invokes our API:

 ``` javascript
 {